Trillium announces Kids' Week classes

 Trillium Performing Arts Collective will conduct “Kids’ Week” July 29 through Aug.
-2, with classes from 9 a.m. until noon each day at the Lewis Theatre in Lewisburg.
+2 with classes from 9 a.m. to noon each day at the Lewis Theatre in Lewisburg.

 Hannah Morningstar-Stout will begin the week teaching classes in ballet on Monday, jazz on Tuesday and tap on Wednesday.